jezztify/backtesting-app/README.md

 - State management: lightweight global stores using `zustand` (`src/state/*`)
 - Tests: Vitest unit tests for core utilities and stores (see `Frontend/src/__tests__`)

-## Using the Market Data panel (Twelve Data)
+## Using the Import Market Data panel (Twelve Data)

-The app includes a built-in Market Data panel (header button "Market Data") that can fetch time-series from Twelve Data directly and save the returned JSON for import.
+The app includes a built-in Import Market Data panel (header button "Import Market Data") that can fetch time-series from Twelve Data directly and save the returned JSON for import.
 This is the recommended workflow (no curl or external downloads required):

-1) Open Market Data
+1) Open Import Market Data

-- In the app header click the "Market Data" button to open the Market Data panel.
+- In the app header click the "Import Market Data" button to open the Import Market Data panel.

 2) Save your Twelve Data API key